The Norwegian Church Endowment – Ovf

 Pursuant to section 2 of the Act governing the Norwegian Church Endowment, Ovf’s activities shall benefit the Norwegian Church as a whole.
 Grans and contributions are given in various forms, both financial and in terms of the endowment maintaining homes for clergy in the Norwegian Church.
 The Endowment provides services of various kinds which the recipient does not pay market prices or cost absorption prices for.

-In 2015, Ovf spent a net NOK 56.6 million on managing homes for the clergy.
+In 2018, Ovf spent a net NOK 51 million on operation and refurbishment of homes for the clergy.
 This figure includes operating costs, maintenance costs and upgrading costs, adjusted for rental income.

-Ovf is offering better-than-market loans to church related purposes and has per 2015 almost NOK 85 million in outstanding loans.
-The benefits in kind amounts to NOK 1.5 million as a result of subsidized interest margins.
-Ovf has also contributed directly by way of financial support in order to establish the Kirkepartner companies so that the Norwegian Church’s IT strategy can be realized.
+Ovf is offering better-than-market loans to church related purposes and has per the end of 2018 almost NOK 90 million in outstanding loans.
+The benefits in kind amounts to NOK 1.4 million as a result of subsidized interest margins.
+Ovf has also contributed directly by way of financial support in order to establish and operate Kirkepartner IKT so that the Norwegian Church’s IT strategy can be realized.

 In addition to the benefits mentioned above, the Endowment has made various financial contributions for ecclesiastical purposes.
-In 2015, these aggregated to NOK 71.5 million.
+In 2018, these aggregated to NOK 48 million.
 These financial contributions comprise contributions for ecclesiastical purposes and contributions to country council owned rectories/clergy homes.
-The financial contribution for ecclesiastical purposes in 2014 was adopted in the national budget for that year.

-In 2015, financial terms contributed a book profit of NOK 81.2 million compared to NOK 174.2 million in 2014.
-The fall in net financial result was mainly due to strong development in the investment portfolio.
+In 2018, financial terms contributed a book profit of NOK 53 million compared to NOK 157 million in 2017.
+The fall in net financial result was mainly due to extraordinary profit in 2017.

 Summary of annual accounts

-Ovf’s net operating income was NOK 397 million in 2015, up from NOK 359 million in 2014.
-Operating costs totaled NOK 327 million, an increase of 16 % from NOK 280 million the previous year.
+Ovf’s net operating income was NOK 315 million in 2018, up from NOK 384 million in 2017.
+Operating costs totaled NOK 222 million, at the same level as in the previous year.

-Ovf’s net income in 2015 was NOK 151 million, down from NOK 254 million previous year.
-This was mainly due to weaker results from Ovf’s financial portfolio.
+Ovf’s net income in 201 was NOK 98 million, down from NOK 236 million previous year.

 (Amounts in NOK 000s)